-In addition to teaching, playing the piano, and composing, Radina also plays prima domra in the American Balalaika Symphony under the direction of Peter Trofimenko.
+In addition to teaching, playing the piano, and composing, Radina also played prima domra for 10 years in the American Balalaika Symphony under the direction of Peter Trofimenko.
 Radina has performed in numerous concerts of the orchestra in the Washington D.C. area.

 Email firstname.lastname@example.org or call 703-993-9889 for more information about Radina.